My BRP card is lost or stolen

 To make this application from overseas, you must complete an online application form.
 If you hold a Cuban or North Korean Passport, you should contact the nearest embassy to enquire about the replacement BRP process.

-You will be expected to submit a copy of your previous BRP card and a current student status letter when attending your appointment - we would have sent you a copy of these as soon as you notified us of the lost BRP.
+You will be expected to submit a copy of your previous BRP card and a current student status letter when attending your appointment.
+If you need us to send you a scanned copy of your passport or the BRP card, please complete the Lost BRP notification form.
+You can download a copy of your student status letter via Student Records Online.

 The fee for this service is currently £154.00.